The Web address of this article is

 the childhood crises significantly harder.

 mention personal or family

-excluding spiritual-ity from treating human (vs.
+of excluding spirituality from treating human dysfunction.

-Dr. Erikson's generation of clinicians were trained several
+Dr. Erikson's generation of clinicians were trained several decades

-personality") concepts were accepted into
+personality") concepts were added to

 personality was "monolithic,' which limited his ability to explain